 Bonus fact: The park and a garden surround the house where Gaudi lived.

 This is completely different from everything that has been mentioned until now on this list.
 This is a modern building that is a MUST if you are a soccer fan.
 The impressive stadium is home to FC Barcelona and sits up to 99,354 fans.
 Camp Nou is the largest stadium in Europe and the second-largest in the world.

-Museu Picasso is located in Barcelona, a gallery showcasing Picasso’s earlier works.
+Museu Picasso is located in Barcelona, a gallery showcasing Picasso’s earlier works and it’s one of the best museums in Spain.
 Pablo Picasso lived in Barcelona for a portion of his life.
 He joined La Llotja art school and opened his first studio in the gothic Quarter.
 This museum showcases some of his most stunning artwork and celebrates his life, one of the many reasons to visit Barcelona.

 Santa Maria del Mar

 This is a gothic-style basilica that has been towering over El Born neighborhood since the 10th century.
 Just by standing outside, you will be astonished by its looks, but the real eye candy is inside.

 Montjuic Mountain is not for the faint-hearted but is a necessity for the most adventurous traveler.
 The picturesque scenery is perfect for those wanting to get away from the tourist trail.
 Buildings from the 1992 Olympic games are situated on the hill and are a must for any sports fan.

 Casa Mila, or Le Pedrera, was designed and built between the years 1906-1912.
 This breathtaking building caused much controversy at the time it was built, due to the use of stone and wrought iron, which was deemed unusual for the time in which it was built.
 The use of wrought iron features on the balconies showcases a truly gothic feel to the architecture.